-a.
-A student entering the Computer Systems Technology degree program must schedule an interview with the b.
+- a.
+A student entering the Computer Systems Technology degree program must schedule an interview with the MSCST program director and must complete a separate program application form. - b.
 The MSCST applicant must submit a score of 900 or better obtained by adding the verbal and quantitative portions of the GRE.
-The GRE must be taken prior to admission to the program.
+The GRE must be taken prior to unconditional admission to the program.